 - How long the user dwelled on the documents.

 Click data is the amount of time that someone may have viewed a document.
 A longer time dwelling on a document is referred to as a “long click”, and may indicate that a searcher found the document to be relevant to the query.
-A brief period of time viewing a document can be termed a “short click”, indicating a lack of document relevance.
+A brief period viewing a document can be termed a “short click”, indicating a lack of document relevance.

 Search history data might be divided into segments that correspond to different sessions.
 A query session is a period during which a user submits queries, and can be measured in a number of ways including: